-PLT 100 - Introduction to Public Libraries.
+PLT 100 - Careers in Libraries.
 3 Credits.
-This course will focus on the basic structure, function, and operations of public libraries and information centers.
+This course will examine basic, structures, functions and operation of public, academic and special libraries.
 Included will be overviews of patron types along with examining the materials, services, and technology available to meet the needs of each.
+In addition, students will learn about the profession and the types of careers available in libraries.